benletchford/prisoner/README.md

 # prisoner
-Represent, solve and generate Unblock Me / Rush Hour style games.
+Represent, solve and generate Unblock Me / Rush Hour style puzzle games in JavaScript.

 Using
 ======